tomaspozo/resend-box/README.md

 2. **SMTP Server** (port 1025): Accepts emails via SMTP protocol and normalizes them to the same format
 3. **Web API & UI** (`/sandbox/*`): Provides REST endpoints for the UI and serves the React application

 All emails are stored in an in-memory store that persists for the lifetime of the server process.
-The store normalizes emails from both sources (Resend API and SMTP) into a unified format.
+The store normalizes emails from both sources (Resend API and SMTP) into a unified format which is accessible from the UI.

 ### Data Flow

 ```
-┌─────────────┐         ┌──────────────┐
+┌─────────────┐         ┌───────────────┐
 │ Resend SDK  │────────▶│ Resend API    │
 │             │         │ Mock (/emails)│
 └─────────────┘         └───────┬───────┘
                                 │